 Depending on the severity of blood vessels you may need a course of treatment with a minimum of 4 weeks between treatments.
 Dr Natalia will advise the best plan of treatment for you.

 In general, treatment is not painful.
 You can feel a slight discomfort.

 Icing pre-treatment is extremely beneficial and numbs the area to be treated and for most patients is a suitable pain reliever.

 Treatment can be painful for women at certain times of their menstrual cycle when sensitivity is increased and it is advised not to have treatment at this time for your own comfort.

 • Do not take aspirin for 7 days before treatment.
 This can be started again the next day.
-If you have been prescribed aspirin by you GP for a medical condition do not stop taking it.
-Please discuss with Dr Natalia at consultation before you stop taking any prescribed medication.
+If you have been prescribed aspirin by your GP for a medical condition do not stop taking it.
+Please discuss with Dr. Natalia at the consultation before you stop taking any prescribed medication.

 • Avoid sun exposure and tanning for 1-2 weeks before and after treatment to avoid pigmentation problems and skin damage

-• Do not apply moisturiser or shave/wax your legs on the day of treatment
+• Do not apply moisturizer or shave/wax your legs on the day of treatment

 • Wear loose fitting clothing and comfortable shoes to allow for the thickness of the stockings – flip flops are not advised as they are difficult to wear with stockings

 • Treatment should not be considered if you intend to fly overseas within the following two weeks.
 If you intend to fly within 14 days please discuss with Dr Natalia.